 Even the ride on the Jungfrau Railway is a very special experience.
 The Jungfraujoch has been accessible via the Jungfrau Railway from the Kleine Scheidegg valley station since 1912.
 The journey takes 35 minutes.
 Guided glacier hikes are possible from the Jungfraujoch, revealing a very beautiful and extraordinary glacier world.
 Even those who do not dare to do so can experience the unique glacier world from the glacier platform.

-The Jungfraujoch represents the transition between the peaks of the mountains Jungfrau and Mönch.
-It is located on the border of the two regions Bernese Oberland and Valais.
-The Jungfraujoch is part of the Unesco World Heritage "Swiss Alps Jungfrau-Aletsch".
+Jungfraujoch is the connection point between the peaks of the Jungfrau and Mönch mountains.
+It’s located on the border of the Bernese Oberland and Valais regions.
+Jungfraujoch is part of the UNESCO World Heritage site "Swiss Alps Jungfrau-Aletsch."

-A ride on the Jungfrau Railway up to the "Top of Europe" is already part of the experiences around the Joch.
-Viewing platforms on the Sphinx rock next to the observatory and above the Top of Europe train station offer an overview of the region and, in fine weather, beyond.
-Popular destinations for excursions are the Great Aletsch Glacier, the Ice Palace below it or the ice caves on the edge of the glacier.
+A train ride on the Jungfrau Railway to the "Top of Europe" is already part of the experience at the pass.
+Observation platforms on the Sphinx Rock next to the observatory and above the Top of Europe station provide an overview of the area, and with good weather, the view extends even further.
+Popular destinations include the Great Aletsch Glacier, the Ice Palace below, and the ice caves at the edge of the glacier.

-At the Jungfraujoch, the observatory of the same name stands on a rocky outcrop called Sphinx.
-It belongs to a foundation of Jungfraubahn Holding AG.
-In addition to an astronomical dome and a weather observation station, it consists of several laboratories, a workshop and two terraces that are used for scientific projects.
+At Jungfraujoch, the Sphinx Observatory stands on a rocky outcrop.
+It is managed by a foundation of Jungfrau Railway Holding AG.
+Apart from an astronomical dome and a weather observation station, it consists of several laboratories, a workshop, and two terraces used for scientific projects.

-The 76 cm telescope in the dome is no longer used.
-The observatory handles various projects, including long-term projects.
-On the Jungfrau East Ridge, at an altitude of 3,700 meters, mainly climate and environmental measurements are carried out.
-A heated inlet system is installed on the roof.
-From the Jungfraujoch train station, the trail leads through a 560-meter tunnel through the ice, as well as a funicular that covers a 240-meter difference in altitude.
+The 76 cm telescope in the dome is no longer in use.
+The observatory undertakes various projects, including long-term studies.
+On the Jungfrau eastern ridge, at an altitude of 3,700 meters, climate and environmental measurements are primarily conducted.
+A heated entrance system is installed on the roof.
+From the Jungfraujoch station, the path goes through a 560-meter-long tunnel through the ice, plus a funicular that overcomes a height difference of 240 meters.

-The weather station is the highest still permanently manned station in the world.
-The readings of about 25 weather elements are transmitted to the headquarters in Zurich every ten minutes.
-These facilities cannot be visited inside.
+The weather station is the highest permanently manned weather station in the world.
+Measurements of about 25 weather elements are sent every ten minutes to the headquarters in Zurich.
+These facilities cannot be visited from the inside.

-The Jungfraujoch viewing platform runs around the observatory.
-The Sphinx viewing platform is located at 3,571 meters above sea level.
-It offers a distant view over the Alps, reaching as far as the Vosges and the Black Forest in good visibility conditions.
-On the other side, a view over the Aletsch glacier is possible.
+The observation platform of Jungfraujoch surrounds the observatory.
+The Sphinx observation platform is positioned 3,571 meters above sea level.
+It offers a panoramic view over the Alps, which on clear days can reach as far as the Vosges and the Black Forest.
+On the other side, a view over the Aletsch Glacier is possible.

-Since 1996, the observation hall has been glazed and terraces run around the observatory building.
+Since 1996, the observation hall has been glass-enclosed, and terraces surround the observatory building.
 A 111-meter lift leads to the observatory, covering this distance in 25 seconds.
-Above the observation deck run taut steel cables.
-They form a Faraday cage and thus protect against lightning strikes, which can occur at this height even when the sky is blue.
+Above the observation platform, taut steel cables run, forming a Faraday cage that protects against lightning strikes, which can occur even in clear skies at this altitude.

-The observation platform is open daily during the operating hours of the railroad.
+The observation platform is open daily during train operating hours.

-There is snow and ice on the glacier platform, which is full of views, all year round.
-The viewing platform is used for views, photography and as a meeting point for guided treks across the Aletsch Glacier, ski tours and hikes.
-Events are also held here and in the run-up to Christmas a Christmas tree is erected, which is visited by Samichlous on 06 December and by the Christ Child on Christmas Eve.
+The scenic glacier platform is covered in snow and ice year-round.
+It serves as a viewpoint, a place for photography, and a meeting point for guided trekking tours over the Aletsch Glacier, ski tours, and hikes.
+Events also take place here, and during the pre-Christmas season, a Christmas tree is set up, which is visited by Samichlous on December 6 and by the Christkind on Christmas Eve.

-From the station the path leads up through the tunnel system.
-Below the entrance to the Ice Palace, the path goes outside and slightly uphill to the plateau.
+From the train station, the path leads up through the tunnel system.
+Below the entrance to the Ice Palace, the route goes outward and gently inclines toward the plateau.

 The ICE gateway guides visitors from the Jungfraujoch down to the Ice Palace.
 In the 1930s, mountain guides created the passages and halls with saws and picks.
 They are located about twenty meters below the Aletsch Glacier